abduld/CS533/progress/progress.markdown

 ## Project Summary

-Our project proposal stated that we will be implementing a compiler for
+Our project proposal stated that we would be implementing a compiler for
     a functional language that would generate MPI code that would run on a cluster of machines and across threads in a shared memory system.
-We have narrowed down our objective ot generating code that would run
+We have narrowed down our objective to generating code that will run
     on the GPU.
 The interesting features in the compiler and lanauge, as stated in
     the proposal, is that parallization will be done via Map and Reduce